bethel-school-of-technology/city-care-frontend/README.md

-          ng g c components/search - creates the search component ng g c components/header - creates the header component ng g c components/footer - creates the footer component
+          ng g c components/search - creates the search component ng g c components/header - creates the header component ng g c components/footer - creates the footer component ng g c components/team-bio - create an about us component

 # Create the models for the front end use